billywade/resume/markdown/resume-master.md

 Professional Summary
 --------------------
 I'm a student at OSU's satellite campus in Okmulgee majoring in software development and information security.

 My main languages are C#, SQL, and Python.
 I'm looking for a full-time position where I can utilize my skills and give back to the software community.
 I care about contributing both to open source projects and being actively involved in local tech communities.

+I am skilled standard IT technician work, including customer service, managing Active Directory systems, resetting passwords and assisting users with whatever they need.
+Being an IT technician is being part of the community, and I will always play my part.

 Technical Skills
 -----------------